iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> Good concept but it stopped tracking, which is a major function of the app.
+I deleted and downloaded again and still no tracking, so finding a reason to keep hard to come by.<br> :date: __2021-02-28 21:08:49__

 > My app hasn't tracked my location since Dec 23, 2020.
 It has said it is "in progress" since then.<br> :date: __2021-01-09 15:25:09__

 > Rarely works<br> :date: __2020-11-19 15:46:15__